Public administration: Antiquity to the 19th century

-Dating back to Antiquity, Pharaohs, kings and emperors have required pages, treasurers, and tax collectors to administer the practical business of government.
-Prior to the 19th century, staffing of most public administrations was rife with nepotism, favouritism, and political patronage, which was often referred to as a "spoils system".
+Dating back to antiquity, states have required officials like pages, treasurers, and tax collectors to administer the practical business of government.
+Before the 19th century, the staffing of most public administrations was rife with nepotism, favoritism, and political patronage, which was often referred to as a "spoils system".
 Public administrators have long been the "eyes and ears" of rulers.
-In medieval times, the abilities to read and write, add and subtract were as dominated by the educated elite as public employment.
-Consequently, the need for expert civil servants whose ability to read and write formed the basis for developing expertise in such necessary activities as legal record-keeping, paying and feeding armies and levying taxes.
-As the European Imperialist age progressed and the militarily powers extended their hold over other continents and people, the need for a sophisticated public administration grew.
+In medieval times, the abilities to read and write, as well as, add and subtract were as dominated by the educated elite as public employment.
+Consequently, the need for expert civil servants whose ability to read and write formed the basis for developing expertise in such necessary activities as legal record-keeping, paying and feeding armies, and levying taxes.
+As the European imperialist age progressed and the military powers extended their hold over other continents and people, the need for a sophisticated public administration grew.